sunfounder/kepler-kit/docs/source/video_course/lesson57.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 57 : Calibrating a Joystick in MicroPython
+Lesson 57: Calibrating a Joystick in MicroPython
 =============================================================================

 This tutorial covers calibrating a joystick with the Raspberry Pi Pico W: